LogicalPhallacy/smokem/readme.md

 Smokem is a simple flexible program for using an M5Paper device to control an electric smoker (or any other cooking device that has a simple on/off heating element)

+## Disclaimer

+Wiring something that can burn your house down to an IoT device is a stupid idea.
+I am not responsible.
+Especially not if you do something stupid like burn your house down.
+But also in general.
+I AM NOT RESPONSIBLE!

 ## Bill of Materials

 - [M5Paper](https://shop.m5stack.com/products/m5paper-esp32-development-kit-960x540-4-7-eink-display-235-ppi?variant=37595977908396)